Asymptotic covariances for functionals of weakly stationary random fields

-which means that the problem is reduced to studying the asymptotic covariances and the Gaussian fluctuations of $\int_{tD}\varphi(B_x)-a_1H_1(B_x)dx$, where $\varphi-a_1H_1$ has Hermite rank greater or equal than $2$.
-Therefore, we can reason as in the previous examples. \end{example} \begin{remark} Note that all the arguments above could be generalized to prove analogous multi-dimensional central limit theorems for the $d$-dimensional Berry's random wave model (and partially extended to a larger class of fields, see \cite[Section 6]{MN}).
+\begin{remark} Note that all the arguments above could be generalized to prove analogous multi-dimensional central limit theorems for the $d$-dimensional Berry's random wave model (and partially extended to a larger class of fields, see \cite[Section 6]{MN}).
 We only focused on the case $d=2$ for the sake of brevity. \end{remark}